-Between The Fundraising Company Ltd hereinafter TFC and The Not for Profit Organisation or person addressed, hereinafter
+The Fundraising Company Ltd, company number 3286088 hereinafter TFC and the Not for Profit Organisation or person addressed, hereinafter NFP.

-Recycling for Good Causes is a trading name of The Fundraising Company Ltd. Registered in England and Wales company
+Recycling for Good Causes is a trading name of T.F.C Ltd. Registered in England and Wales company number 3286088.

 - TFC will supply collecting materials to the NFP at no initial cost.